civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 These are excellent questions, and not easy to answer.
 I'm posting a new child page as a place to better document the payment processor object.

+## Testing Processor Plugins

+**CiviCRM Payment Processor Test Spec**

+Here's some suggestions of what you might test once you have written your payment processor plug in.

+***** Don't forget that you need to search specifically for TEST transactions***************

+ie from this page civicrm/contribute/search&reset=1 chose 'find test transactions

+**Std Payment processor tests**

+1\) Can process Successful transaction from

+            - Event

+            - Contribute Form

+            - Individual Contact Record (for on-site processors only)

+Transaction should show as confirmed in CiviCRM and on the payment processor

+2\) Can include , . & = ' " in address and name fields without problems.
+Overlong ZIP code is handled

+3\) Can process a failed transaction from a Contribute form

+Can fix up details & resubmit for a successful transaction

+e-mail address is successfully passed through to payment processor and payment processor sends e-mails if configured to do so.

+The invoice ID is processed and maintained in an adequate manner

+7\) Any result references and transaction codes are stored in an adequate manner

+**Recurring Payment Processor tests**

+NB - IN Paypal Manager the recurring billing profiles are in Service Settings/Recurring Billing/ Manage Profiles

+1\) Process a recurring contribution.
+Check

+            - wording on confirm page is acceptable

+            - wording on thankyou pages is acceptable

+             - wording on any confirmation e-mails is acceptable

+           <span style="color: black;">**-**</span> <span
+style="color: black;">the payment processor shows the original transaction is successful</span>

+<span style="color: black;">           </span> <span
+style="color: black;">- the payment processor shows the correct date for the next transaction</span>

+<span style="color: black;">           </span> <span
+style="color: black;">- the payment processor shows the correct total number of transactions and / or the correct final date</span>

+<span style="color: black;">2) Try processing different types of
+frequencies.
+Preferably test a monthly contribution on the last day of a month where there isn't a similar day in the following month (e.g. 30 January)</span>

+<span style="color: black;">3) Process a transaction without filling in
+the total number of transactions (there should be no end date set)</span>

+4\) Process a recurring contribution with the total instalments set to 1 (it should be treated as a one-off rather than a rec urring transaction).
+It should not show 'recurring contribution' when you search for it in CiviCRM

+5\) PayflowPro - check that you can edit the frequencies available on the configure contribution page form

+6\) Depending on your processor it may be important to identify the transactions that need to be updated or checked.
+You may wish to check what it being recorded in the civicrm_contribution_recur table for payment processor id, end date and next transaction date.

+**Specific Live tests**

+1\) Successful and unsuccessful REAL transactions work

+2\) Money vests into the bank account

+3\) For recurring transactions wait for the first recurrent transaction to vest